 The master programme emphasizes group work, case learning as well as project work.
 Students will work on real cases to a large extent, and will also undertake internships as part of the programme.

 The students will utilize their knowledge to implement a time-limited research and/or development project with help from a supervisor.
 Through the programme the candidate will acquire sufficient scientific and management expertise to be able to understand issues and possible solutions.

 The master's degree shall give the candidate experience in working independently as well as being part of a research team.
 The teaching methods that are used provide the candidate with training in organizing and planning his/her work so that the project is carried out in accordance with the allotted resources and within clear deadlines.
 The programme will equip the candidate with skills in analyzing, evaluating and disseminating information, theories, ideas, problems and solutions in their own field of study both in writing and orally.

 Like most other studies for higher education, much of the tuition in the master's programme will include lectures, casework, seminars and group work.
 However, in addition to traditional forms of tuition, the programme highlights empirical learning through internships.

 The students will be assessed on the basis of written and oral examinations, other forms of written reports such as individual papers, team based project reports and case analyses.
 Both individual and group assessment methods are employed.

-In the final part of the programme, the students are expected to write a master's thesis worth 30 ECTS credits.
-The thesis should be an independent piece of scientific work with relevance to the context of technology management, organisation theory, innovation and entrepreneurship.
+In the final part of the programme, the students will write a master thesis worth 30 ECTS credits.
+The thesis should be an independent piece of scientific work with relevance to the context of technology management, organization theory, innovation and entrepreneurship.